Give Help

 Help us ensure everyone can afford life’s essentials

 Warren Done, the foodbank project manager said “Here at Atherton & Leigh foodbank we are seeing more and more people plunged deeper into poverty and coming through the doors.
-In the last 12 months we provided emergency food parcels to help feed 5000 adults and children.
+In the last 12 months we provided emergency food parcels to help feed 4100 adults and children.
 Thats local people who couldn’t afford the essentials.
-Many of these were provided for children.
-These statistics are reflective of the picture across the UK as the Trussell Trust recently announced that their network, of which we’re a part, distributed almost three million emergency food parcels between April 2022 – March 2023 – the highest number on record”.
+1400 of these were provided for children.
+These statistics are reflective of the picture across the UK as the Trussell recently announced that their network, of which we’re a part, distributed millions of emergency food parcels in the last financial year.

 “In our food bank, the majority of the people that we support are in receipt of Universal Credit, including many who will also be in work.
 Right now, Universal Credit is not providing enough to cover the costs of life’s essentials, such as food, household bills or travel costs”.